marco-looy/pega-dx-mcp/sample-questions.md

 4. **Verification Recommended**: Use `get_attachment` to verify details before deletion

 **How to get attachment IDs**: Use `get_case_attachments` to see all attachments and their full Link-Attachment instance IDs, then use those exact IDs with `delete_attachment`.
 The tool validates the proper LINK-ATTACHMENT format automatically.

+## get_data_objects
+- "What data objects are available in this Pega application?"
+- "Show me all the recipe-related data objects I can work with"
+- "What case objects can I use for workflow management?"

+## get_data_view_metadata
+- "Show me the field structure and metadata for the D_RecipeCollectionList data view"
+- "What fields are available in the Recipe data view (D_RecipeList)?"
+- "Can you analyze the structure of data view D_IngredientList for me?"

+## update_attachment
+- "Can you update the name of my attachment to 'Updated Document'?"
+- "Change the attachment name from 'test-file' to 'Final Report' for case R-1009"
+- "Update the category of this attachment to 'File' with a new name"

+## get_attachment_categories
+- "What attachment categories are available for my case?"
+- "Show me the file attachment categories for case ON6E5R-DIYRECIPE-WORK R-1009"
+- "What URL attachment categories can I use with this case?"

 ---
 *More examples will be added as testing progresses*